svpernova09/snipe-it-kickstart/README.md

 # snipe-it-kickstart

-Snipe-IT Kickstart repository is an opinionated implementation of running Snipe-IT in specifc ways.
+[Snipe-IT](https://snipeitapp.com/) is an open source asset management tool.
+Snipe-IT Kickstart is an opinionated implementation of running Snipe-IT in specifc ways.